| Counseling services are a valuable part

 education, anger resolution, social skills, cognitive therapy,

+social skills, and more.
 I counsel adolescents and adults.
 I

 usually work with individuals experiencing anxiety disorders,